 Removing DSA and OPTN region from kidney and pancreas allocation

-Working together to continuously improve the system, United Network for Organ Sharing and the donation and transplant community have developed new kidney and pancreas allocation policies that will increase equity in transplant access across the U.S. As a mission-driven non-profit, UNOS has always put patients first, and we are committed to implementing the policies as soon as possible in order to make transplant opportunities more equitable for everyone waiting for a kidney or pancreas.
+Working together to continuously improve the system, United Network for Organ Sharing and the donation and transplant community have developed new kidney and pancreas allocation policies that will increase equity in transplant access across the U.S. As a mission-driven non-profit, UNOS has always put patients first.
+We are committed to making transplant opportunities more equitable for everyone waiting for a kidney or pancreas.

 Find information about all the Board and committee actions leading up to the adoption of the policies at the June 2020 Board of Directors meeting here.